Skip to main content

 How is the dining at Wawona Hotel?

 Dining at Wawona is competent park-lodge fare rather than a destination meal.
 The dining room suits guests who want a sit-down option without leaving the property after a long day outdoors.
-Don't book here for the food; book for the location and character, and treat dining as convenient rather than compelling.
+Don't book here for the food; book for the location and character, treat dining as convenient rather than compelling.

 When is the best time to book Wawona Hotel?

-Book as early as possible for summer — Yosemite reservations open months in advance and fill quickly, particularly July and August.
+Book as early as possible for summer; Yosemite reservations open months in advance and fill quickly, particularly July and August.
 Spring (May to early June) gives better availability and solid hiking conditions without the peak-season crowds.
 Winter is quieter but some facilities close seasonally, so confirm what's operating before you commit.